mmorey/mmorey.github.io/_posts/2013-09-30-pebble-watch-ios-overview.md

 ---
-title: Pebble Smartwatch and iOS SDK Overview
+title: Pebble smartwatch and iOS SDK overview
 layout: post
 description: Overview of the Pebble smartwatch and Pebble iOS SDK
 tags: